davidmarinangeli/Sweet-Bank/README.md

 <img style="float: left;" src="https://raw.githubusercontent.com/davidmarinangeli/Sweet-Bank/master/screenshots%20and%20cover%20images/payee_creation.png" height="300"/>

 From the Payee List the user can navigate to the Payee detail that shows its general data, the accounts and so on.
-The view is composed of a  `CollapsingToolbarLayout` , two `RecyclerViews` and sections' labels, all wrapped in a `NestedScrollView`.
+The view is composed of a  `CollapsingToolbarLayout` , two `RecyclerViews` and other views, all wrapped in a `NestedScrollView`.

 <img style="float: left;" src="https://raw.githubusercontent.com/davidmarinangeli/Sweet-Bank/master/screenshots%20and%20cover%20images/lf_payee_profile.png" height="300"/><img style="float: left;" src="https://raw.githubusercontent.com/davidmarinangeli/Sweet-Bank/master/screenshots%20and%20cover%20images/payee_profile.png" height="300"/>